jetpackpilots/IBView/README.md

 files for a particular IBView subclass and then switch between them at runtime by simply changing the `nibName` property.
 The naming convention for the nibs is entirely up to you.

-And conversely you could use one nib with several different IBView subclasses.

 ## Class Compatibility

 #### iOS